quantopian/zipline/docs/source/trading-calendars.rst

   from pytz import timezone

   # for creating and registering our calendar
-  from trading_calendars import register_calendar, TradingCalendar
+  from zipline.utils.calendar_utils import register_calendar, TradingCalendar
   from zipline.utils.memoize import lazyval